 2019 WISE Prize for Education

-WISE Prize for Education nomination period now open until February 26, 2019.
+WISE Prize for Education nomination period now closed.

 The WISE Prize for Education recognizes an individual or a team for an outstanding contribution to education at any level.
 The WISE Prize Laureate is announced at the Opening Plenary Session of the global biennial summit, and receives the WISE Prize for Education gold medal and $500,000 (US) cash fund dedicated to grow their initiative.